space-apes/EasyNews/news/agentportal/management/commands/populateLog.md

 2020-05-23: executed news/management/populate.py to populate delivery list for today. added 11 more deliveries to database.
 2020-05-24: executed news/management/populate.py to populate delivery list for today. added 11 more deliveries to database.
 2020-05-25: executed news/management/populate.py to populate delivery list for today. added 11 more deliveries to database.
+2020-05-26: executed news/management/populate.py to populate delivery list for today. added 12 more deliveries to database.
+2020-05-27: executed news/management/populate.py to populate delivery list for today. added 12 more deliveries to database.
+2020-05-28: executed news/management/populate.py to populate delivery list for today. added 12 more deliveries to database.
+2020-05-29: executed news/management/populate.py to populate delivery list for today. added 12 more deliveries to database.
+2020-05-30: executed news/management/populate.py to populate delivery list for today. added 12 more deliveries to database.
+2020-05-31: executed news/management/populate.py to populate delivery list for today. added 12 more deliveries to database.
+2020-06-01: executed news/management/populate.py to populate delivery list for today. added 12 more deliveries to database.
+2020-06-02: executed news/management/populate.py to populate delivery list for today. added 12 more deliveries to database.
+2020-06-03: executed news/management/populate.py to populate delivery list for today. added 12 more deliveries to database.
+2020-06-04: executed news/management/populate.py to populate delivery list for today. added 12 more deliveries to database.